+Against this background, since the mid 1950s Begin played a key role in crystallizing the center-right and broadening his electoral base:

-Therefore, in the 1950s Begin began to work on broadening his electoral base and Herut merged with the Liberal party in 1965.
-In order to pave the way for an alliance with the religious parties, Begin abandoned previous efforts to create a constitution, even though such a goal had originally appeared in the Herut political platform.
-In June 1967, on the eve of the Six Day War, Herut joined the unity government of Levi Eshkol, who had replaced Ben-Gurion after the latter resigned in 1963, and who presented a more open ideological approach with respect to the Revisionists.
+In order to pave the way for an alliance with the religious parties, Begin abandoned previous efforts to create a constitution, even though such a goal had originally appeared in the Herut political platform; In 1965 Herut merged with the Liberal party; In June 1967, on the eve of the Six Day War, Herut joined the unity government of Levi Eshkol, (who was appointed Prime Minster after Ben-Gurion resigned in 1963) who presented a more inclusive approach with respect to the Revisionists.

 Ideological changes also influenced the Mahapakh.
-In order to understand these, one needs to consider the Six Day War, which erupted a decade earlier.

 Before 1967, Begin’s maximalist attitude toward the Land of Israel was viewed as radical and almost irrelevant.
-Indeed, one of the conditions stipulated by the Liberal party for uniting with Herut was removal of the call for the ‘conquest of Greater Israel’ from the party platform.
-But the conquest of territories in 1967 turned this previously marginal position into one that was almost a consensus.
-The “Movement for Greater Israel” – which was founded in November 1967 and included personalities from the Labor movement, the Revisionist movement, and the Religious Zionist movement – is a prominent example of the change.
+But the conquest of territories in 1967 turned Begin’s position into one that was almost a consensus.
+The “Movement for Greater Israel” – which was founded in November 1967 and included personalities from the Labor movement, the Revisionist, and Religious Zionist – is a prominent example of the change.

 Yet among the variety of factors which led to the Likud’s victory, that of ethnicity is most important.
-Sociologist Yonathan Shapiro found that “starting from 1955, Mizrahi Jews [i.e. Jews originally from Islamic countries] constituted about 55 to 60 percent of all Herut voters, but among all voters of Mizrahi origin, only 25-30 percent voted for Herut or Gahal . . .
+Sociologist Yonathan Shapiro found that “starting from 1955, Mizrahi Jews [i.e. Jews originally from Islamic countries] constituted about 55 to 60 percent of all Herut voters, but . . .
 Until 1973, most Mizrahi Jews, about 55-60 percent, voted for Mapai.”
 However, in 1977 more than half of the Jews from Islamic countries and their second-generation descendants voted for Likud.

-How can we explain the support of Mizrahi Jews for the Likud, a phenomenon that is still relevant today?
+How can we explain the support of Mizrahim for the Likud, a phenomenon that is still relevant today?